elys33ve/ENED-python-practice/README.md

-# ENED-python-practice
+# ENED-python-tasks
-Short python scripts for practice and reference.
+Short python scripts from ENED 1

-Most of these are notes/simple activities from an intro to engineering course;
+notes and simple activities/ from a first year intro to engineering course;
 in which we touched on the basics of coding in python.